chingu-voyages/V55-tier3-team-39/README.md

 Some of the images that will be used in further developments are also shown.

+## Deployment

+Due to its simplicity and nature this project was desployed at gh-pages.
+Follow this link to get to the current available project: https://chingu-voyages.github.io/V55-tier3-team-39/

 ## Next Steps and Expected Developments

 As next steps, the plan is: